 Grandma Holznagel may have been the one who told me to slice the apples thinly for a more tender filling.
 (And now I frown slightly at chunky apple pies.)
 Mom told me that Granny Smiths or Newtons were the best pie apples.
 I had to learn for myself that putting double the cinnamon in an apple pie doesn’t make it better.

 Why do I think of Grace and Lillie when I make pies when I don’t really think of them if I’m making, say, scrambled eggs or spaghetti?
 I don’t know.
 Pies get down to the home and hearth in some deep way.
 When I take a hot pie out of the oven, and look at the crust a little critically to see if it browned just right, I just know that Lillie and Grace did the very same thing.
 It must have given them the same feeling of satisfaction and of being properly alive and in exactly the right place.

 It would be fun to have a chance to cook with my grandmothers for one more afternoon and make some pies side by side.
-But I guess I’m doing that already.
+But I guess in a way I’m doing that already.